Above:

 Flat perf-metal panels (link to build page) are by far the easiest to build and they sound fantastic in the sweet spot.
 They are also directional in the extreme, prone to arcing if the stators are not perfectly prepared and coated, and require a very stable amplifier to drive their all-capacitive load.

 Welding rod panels (link to build page) These were my first foray into electrical segmentation and I only built one pair.
-It was a fun project with switch-selectable wide and narrow dispersion modes, but they were a pain to build and there are better options that welding rods, so I would not build them again or recommend them.
+It was a fun project with switch-selectable wide and narrow dispersion modes, but they were a pain to build and there are better options than welding rods, so I would not build them again or recommend them.

 Insulated wire panels like the ones shown on this page are now my preferred choice.
-They are super-reliable and easily segmented for tailored dispersion, balanced response and easy amp load.
+They are super-reliable and easily segmented for tailored dispersion, balanced response and easy load.
 They are also time-consuming to build and require a relatively elaborate jig to stretch the wires.

 I opted for solid core wire that, once stretched, holds itself straight without having to be under tension.